 How to buy key person insurance

 The process for buying key person coverage is generally the same as buying individual life insurance.
-The big difference is that in addition to underwriting the insured employee, your business also goes through underwriting.
+The big difference is that in addition to underwriting the insured employee, the business itself also goes through the underwriting process, which is when the insurance company evaluates the risk of covering you with a policy.

-When buying key person coverage for an employee, insurers evaluate your startup’s overall financial situation and the business value of the key employee you’re insuring.
+Insurers evaluate the organization’s overall financial health and the business value of the key employee you’re insuring.
 They may ask for:

 Annual sales figures